This article is part of a larger series on POS Systems.

 - View driver history: The app registers and logs driver locations hourly so that you can review drivers’ whereabouts during a specific timeframe.

 OnTime 360 supports multiple map routing services, including popular options like Google Maps, Waze, Bing, and Apple Maps.
 The driver-facing mobile app contains a wealth of tools beyond simple navigation.
-Drivers make themselves “Available” in the app to start receiving assigned orders with detailed customer information and delivery instructions.
+Drivers make themselves “Available” in the app to receive assigned orders with detailed customer information and delivery instructions.
 Busy operations can also allow drivers to self-assign deliveries from the unassigned delivery queue.
-If you remote dispatch drivers from their home locations, you can also use the driver app as a time clock.
+If you dispatch drivers from their home locations remotely, you can also use the driver app as a time clock.

 Drivers can communicate in-app with the dispatch team.
 They can also update customer information from the driver app.
-So if a customer’s phone number, preferred address, or delivery instructions change, drivers can attach a note to the customer file in real time.
+So, if a customer’s phone number, preferred address, or delivery instructions change, drivers can attach a note to the customer file in real time.
 OnTime 360 logs driver locations once an hour, creating searchable driver location history logs.
-If you need to verify a driver’s location for whatever reason—an accident, or a misdelivered order, perhaps—you can confirm your driver’s location.
+If you need to verify a driver’s location for an accident or a misdelivered order, you can likely confirm your driver’s location.